enatsek/Debian-Ubuntu/MariadbOnDebianUbuntu.md

 ```
 sudo mysqldump --databases mysampledb > mysampledb.sql
 ```

+At this step, you need to copy the backup file (mysampledb.sql) to the replica server.

 ### 5.3.
 Replica Server Config
 #### 5.3.1.
 Restore database backed up at primary